 The mission of Cahawba Christian Academy is to provide a Christ-centered environment where students are challenged to achieve both spiritual and academic excellence.

 Believing that homework is an integral part of the school program, each teacher will give homework to aid the students to advance his/her studies.
 We request parents' full cooperation in seeing that assignments are completed on time.
-Students in grades 1-6 are required to have an assignment book stating the work to be done at home.
 Failure to complete homework will affect the student's grades.
 In high school classes, completed homework can help offset a student's poor average.
 Chronic failure to complete homework will be brought to the attention of the principal and parents.
-Students in grades 7-12 may be required to carry assignment verification notebooks each day to every class to be initialed by the teachers and then verified by parents.
-Parents are strongly encouraged to check homework assignments for their children.
+Some students may be required to carry assignment verification notebooks (agendas) each day to every class to be initialed by the teachers and then verified by parents.
+Parents are encouraged to check homework assignments for their children.

 Seniors will be assessed a graduation fee to cover the cost of the diploma, graduation robe, and costs for the baccalaureate and graduation ceremonies.
 Students who qualify for graduation will be required to attend ALL practices and ceremonies for Baccalaureate and Commencement.
 Students who fall short of the requirements of graduation at the end of the senior year will not be allowed to participate in these ceremonies.
 In addition, students who have been involved in pranks or acts of a serious nature will not be allowed to participate in the ceremonies, or they may have their transcripts held until the school administration has had the opportunity to investigate and respond.